veger/ansible-rabbitmq/README.md

 The variables that can be passed to this role and a brief description about them are as follows.

+	# RabbitMQ version to install, leave empty (default) when latest version  must be installed
+	rabbitmq_version: '3.6.6'

 	# Set /var/lib/rabbitmq/.erlang.cookie
 	rabbitmq_erlang_cookie: 1qa2ws3ed